 AI-enabled computing is also benefiting AI’s sibling in the Fifth Wave of Computing, the Internet of things (IoT).
 IoT technology in its ultimate form will consist of a global network of securely managed devices woven into the fabric of our world; in essence a fertile field with data as the crop.
 Each secure IoT device will gather information that will then be processed to gain insights that in turn will lead to new actions and knowledge.

-Thanks to slimmed-down algorithms and enhanced embedded compute capabilities, devices will become far more capable of processing data ‘at the edge’ (the edge in this case being the device itself, rather than servers deployed at the edge of the network) – workloads that today would require data to be moved across the internet and processed within a datacenter.
+Thanks to slimmed-down algorithms and ever-more capable AI performance in low-power IoT microcontrollers, devices will become far more capable of processing data within edge servers or endpoint devices—workloads that today would require data to be moved across the internet and processed within a datacenter.

 This will enable data to be processed with greater efficiencies throughout the IoT, but the real prize is the impact it will have on our daily lives.
 In agriculture, for example, local AI processing could result in far more precise deployments of fertilizers and pest controls, minimize the use of water and enable optimal harvesting.
 Fresher, safer food produced with minimal environmental impact.